labex-labs/open-source-labs/flask/flask-tutorial/lab-define-and-access-the-database/finish.md

 # Summary

-In this lab, you learned how to define and access a database in a Flask application using SQLite.
-You learned how to connect to the database, close the database connection, initialize the database tables, and register the database functions with the Flask application.
+In this lab, we have learned how to define and access a SQLite database using the Python Flask framework.
+We created a connection to the database, created tables, and initialized the database.
+This is fundamental for any web application that needs to store and retrieve data from a database.